acoustic-content-samples/wch-site-application/doc/README-programming-model.md

 ### Adding inline edit functionality

-The Site Manager in Watson Content Hub offers an edit mode that allows a business user to make inline editing changes directly.
+The Site Manager in Acoustic Content offers an edit mode that allows a business user to make inline editing changes directly.
 The elements in a [Component](https://angular.io/api/core/Component) need the **wchEditable** directive to attach inline edit functionality.

 The directive assumes that the [Component](https://angular.io/api/core/Component) contains a `onRenderingContext` property that exposes the `RenderingContext` of the item currently edited.
 This contract is fulfilled automatically if the component extends [AbstractRenderingComponent](https://www.npmjs.com/package/@ibm-wch-sdk/ng#_30d66fd25c62891da799936c1e1454566f3770b753be58d94b5621b01603a546).